 - Press preview: Usually an invite-only/exclusive look at your shop for local journalists and bloggers who can help you spread the word about your store.

 - Launch party: Pop-up shops make for great launch parties, whether it’s your pop-up debut or the launch of a new product line.
 Remember, if you’re billing it as a party, you need to deliver on your promise.
 Consider hiring a DJ, serving food and drinks, and promoting social sharing to further your reach.

 - Experiential: Entice visitors with immersive experiences they can’t get anywhere else.
 Think about what types of featured workshops, speakers, and individuals work best for your brand.
-For example, HutchLA once ran a pop-up shop with a tattoo artist on premise because it aligned with the brand.

-- Influencer party.
-Tap into an influencer’s audience in your niche by allowing them to host, curate, and be the “star” for the night.
+- Influencer party: Tap into an influencer’s audience in your niche by allowing them to host, curate, and be the “star” for the night.
 Ask them to build anticipation before the fact by posting about it on social media, and view the opportunity as a collaboration that ends up paying big dividends for both parties.
 They’re presented with a unique opportunity to do a meet-and-greet with their fan base—and their fan base becomes your customer base.